LibraryCarpentry/lc-shell/episodes/02-counting-mining.md

 {: .callout}
 <!-- hm, reminds me of MARC -->

-`wc` is the "word count" command: it counts the number of lines, words, and characters in files.
-Let's run the command `wc *.tsv` to get counts for all the `.tsv` files in the current directory (it takes a little time to complete):
+`wc` is the "word count" command: it counts the number of lines, words, bytes and characters in files.
+Since we love the wildcard operator, let's run the command `wc *.tsv` to get counts for all the `.tsv` files in the current directory (it takes a little time to complete):

 ~~~~
 $ wc *.tsv